janstary/sox/README.md

 ## Goals

-The main intent is to _simplify_ the codebase, in particular the build system, and to bring SoX to a next bugfix release.
+The main intent is to _simplify_ the codebase and the build system, and to bring SoX to a next bugfix release.
+These are the main changes made so far:

+* removed `./libgsm`: GSM is an optional format like any other
+* removed all Windows support (MSVC, cygwin, all the `#ifdef`s, ...).
+* removed Debian specific files: no system treated extra
+* removed CMake support: build using plain old make

+Long-time goals:

 * Keep SoX running on OpenBSD, FreeBSD, NetBSD, MacOS, Solaris.
-* Drop all Windows support (MSVC, cygwin, all the `#ifdef`s, ...).
 * Get rid of the GNU autotools.

 At the same time,